diegowilliamscode/cse15l-lab-report/Lab3.md

 spend the money on.
 Kentucky advocates and Medicaid officials Otherwise, when you report spending to Medicaid - as is required -
 ```
+This example uses `grep` with the `-i` option to search for the term "MedicAid" in the file Anthem_Payout.txt, displaying the line containing the word "medicaid," or any other way string that contains that word since the command is not case sensitive.

 ```
 [ddw004@ieng6-201]:Media:444$ grep -i "UniVersITY laW sChooL" * Entities_Merge.txt:University Law School to involve students at the University of Legal_system_fails_poor.txt:director of clinical programs at Rutgers University Law School in
 ```
+This example uses `grep` with the `-i` option to search for the term "UniVersITY laW sChooL" in the current directory, displaying the line and file name containing the words "UniVersITY laW sChooL," or any other way string that contains these words since the command is not case sensitive.

 ### `grep -l`